AndreasKaratzas/omniboost-v1/README.md

 conda env export --no-builds > environment.yml
 ```

-### Preliminaries
+### Optional

 For a custom dataset, you need to train a standardization and a normalization model.
 This is to avoid any numerical pitfalls during the training of the throughput estimator.
-To do so, use the function `preprocessor` and pass the target (`Y`) vectors to it.
+To do so, use the function `preprocessor` inside `common > preprocessor` as a template and pass the target `Y` vectors to it.
 This will generate two files, `StandardScaler.pkl` and `MinMaxScaler.pkl`, which you need to place under the `data > demo` directory (or  under any other custom directory).
 After that, you can uncomment the lines `275 - 276` in `envs/hikey.py` and lines `95 - 96, 99, 101, 106 - 111` in `envs/utils.py`.

 ### Usage